Updated: May 26

 4 ounces portobello mushrooms, cut into 1 1/2” pieces

-1 large organic red bell pepper, cut into 1 1/2” pieces
+1 large organic red bell pepper, seeded and cut into 1 1/2” pieces

 1/4 cup chopped cilantro (optional)

-In a large bowl, mix all of the marinade ingredients together until the tahini is completely dissolved.
+In a large bowl, whisk all of the marinade ingredients together until the tahini is completely dissolved.

 Add the skewer ingredients and mix well until the marinade has coated the tofu, mushrooms, peppers, and pineapple.